brawlstarsAPI/api/showcase/wrappers.md

 Additional Notes: Python (a)sync client for the API.

 # Wrappers:
-Below are all the wrappers for the API.
+Below are all the wrappers for the API. <br />
 These are wrappers that have been made to help make the API more user friendly.

 ### abrawlpy - Python